Syntax

 Conditions

 Conditions can be checked with the if statement.
 The elif and else clauses are optional.
-The closing fi is obligatory.
+The final fi is obligatory.

 > if 1 < 2 then